Muna-Louis-Nwugo/wildfire_simulation/README.md

             Graph_Builder
 ```

-### Config, Location Data, Grid and Cell Objects [The Helpers]
+### Grids and Cell Objects [The Data Module]
 - Information used to load maps and weather parameters
-  - Location Data loaded off of a weather API (not decided yet)
-  - Grid stores every grid configuration supported by the system (plan on letting the user create custom grid configurations)
+  - Grids stores every grid configuration supported by the system
-  - Cell objects contain all cell-specific data (including equations needed to compute probability)
+  - Cell objects contain all cell-specific data (including equations needed to compute probability), this does not include fire-state, this was necessary for proper separation of concers
-  -   Crucially, cells are not aware of their own fire state

-### Render [Starting Point]
+### Render [the Starter Module]
 - Visual representation of the grid
-- Allows users to select a configuration and sends that configuration to Fire Spread
+- Allows users to select a configuration and sends that configuration to Fire Spread through an HTTP Post request
-- Observes SimEvents to be notified when the fire state is updated
+- Polls updates from specified JSON files to glean data from the backend and display it to the user

 ### Fire Spread [The Brains]
+- Starts and maintains HTTP server to receive user input information from Render
 - Sends user preferences to Graph Builder, receives a graph
 - Performs a probabilistic spread of the fire on the graph, sending updates to sim events every time a new fire is lit
+- Posts information about fire state to Sim_Events

-### Graph Builder [The Utility Module]
+### Graph Builder [The Helper]
 - Takes a grid and returns a graph that fire spread can operate on

-### SimEvents [The Event Broker]
+### Sim_Events [The Event Broker]
-- Ferries fire state data from Fire Spread to Render
+- Ferries fire state data from Fire Spread to the Utils Module

+### Utils [the Utility Module]
+- updates JSON files with appropriate fire spread data to be read by the render

+### Communication Layer
+Since this project required communication between web-based JavaScript and machine-executable Python, A custom communication layer was needed to circumvent the browser's sanboxing and JavaScript's incompatabilities with Python.
+My solution was to use an HTTP server for Render -> Fire Spread communication, but then to have Render read data from JSON files to track fire updates.
+This is mainly because I had already designed my system around using JSON files to communicate before I realized that the browser's sandboxing prevented browser-based programs from writing to files on the machine.
+After setting up the HTTP server, I decided that in order to maintain separation of concerns (and also because I had already written this part of the system) I was going to have the front-end simply read from JSON files that the Utils module writes to.

 ---
 ## Technologies Used
 1. Vanilla Python (all methods developed solo)
+2. JavaScript (Rendering)
-2. Modular, Event-Driven Architecture
+3. Modular, Event-Driven Architecture
-3. Object-Oriented Design
+4. Object-Oriented Design
-4. Observer Pattern
+5. Observer Pattern
-5. Stochastic Modelling
+6. Stochastic Modelling
-6. Two-Stage Algorithm Design (Graph-building + simulation)
+7. Two-Stage Algorithm Design (Graph-building + simulation)
-7. Graph-Based Spatial Algorithms
+8. Graph-Based Spatial Algorithms
-8. Breadth First Search (Customised for this use case)
+9. Breadth First Search (Customised for this use case)
+10. Hypertext Transfer Protocol
+11. JSON Handling
+12. Full Stack Development

 ### Planned
 1. API integration (Real-time weather data)
-2. JavaScript (Rendering)

 ---
 ## Project Status
 ### Complete
 - Full Fire Spread Simulation Engine
 - Elementary Cell Object Configurations (e.g. forest, grass, water, road)
+- Rendering
+- Damage Cost Estimation Engine

 ### In Progress
-- Rendering
 - API Integration
-- Advanced Cell Object Configurations (e.g. high-rise, home, shack)
-  - require more sophisticated probability equations

-### Planned
-- Damage Cost Estimation Engine